pro-php/loopback-next/docs/site/Loopback-component-authentication.md

 Essentially

+- The binding key `AuthenticationBindings.METADATA.key` is bound to `AuthMetadataProvider` which returns authentication decorator metadata of type `AuthenticationMetadata`
 - The binding key `AuthenticationBindings.AUTH_ACTION.key` is bound to `AuthenticateActionProvider` which returns an authenticating function of type `AuthenticateFn`
 - The binding key `AuthenticationBindings.STRATEGY.key` is bound to `AuthenticationStrategyProvider` which resolves and returns an authentication strategy of type `AuthenticationStrategy`
-- The binding key `AuthenticationBindings.METADATA.key` is bound to `AuthMetadataProvider` which returns authentication decorator metadata of type `AuthenticationMetadata`

 The purpose of these providers and the values they return will be explained in the sections below.

-## Using the Authentication Decorator
+## Concept One - Authentication Decorator

+The decorators in LoopBack 4 are no different to the standard decorators in TypeScript.
+They add metadata to classes, methods. properties, or parameters.
+They don't actually add any functionality, only metadata.

 Securing your application's API endpoints is done by decorating **controller** functions with the